LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 }
 ```

-This sets authorization header for axios to whatever existing value is beeing held in localStorage.
+This sets the authorization header for axios to whatever existing value is being held in localStorage.

-Final version of `src/bootstrap.js`:
+The final version of `src/bootstrap.js`:

 ```js
 import axios from "axios";